 The Center/one's therapist may need to put conditions on a client's receiving counseling, may not be able to provide counseling, or may need to terminate ongoing counseling.
 These situations include danger to self or others (i.e., suicidality, intent to harm property or others, etc.), chronic inability to readily contact a client, or other disturbances to the therapy etc., that need to be determined by your therapist on a case-by-case basis.
 Confidentiality may need to be broken in serious cases of threat to self or others to protect those concerned.

-If you decide to terminate your therapy by e-mail or leave a message to this effect on your therapist's answering machine, it would be appropriate practice for your therapist to call you and inquire about your status and needs for referral elsewhere.
 If possible, termination of ongoing therapy should be discussed in the context of your situation during a therapy session.
+If you decide to terminate your therapy by e-mail or leave a message to this effect on your therapist's answering machine, it would be appropriate practice for your therapist to call you and inquire about your status and needs.
+Your therapist also reserves the right to send you a follow-up e-mail if they have some specific concern about your condition and need to document they have informed you to receive a specific therapy or intervention.

 EMERGENCIES AND HOSPITALIZATION